M5ez/M5ez/README.md

 **`ezMenu yourMenu`**

 If you issue on of these statements, you are creating an instance of the ezMenu object called "yourMenu".
 This will allow you to reference it when you start adding items to it, change various properties of it.
-Eventually your code will run the menu, which means it will display on the screen. "yourMenu" should ofcourse be replaced by any name of your choice, but we'll use it in this text to show all the functions that apply to menus.
-These funtions should be called with the name of the menu followed by a dot in front of them, as they are "member functions" of the ezMenu object.
+Eventually your code will run the menu, which means it will display on the screen. "yourMenu" should offcourse be replaced by any name of your choice, but we'll use it in this text to show all the functions that apply to menus.
+These functions should be called with the name of the menu followed by a dot in front of them, as they are "member functions" of the ezMenu object.

 ```
 bool addItem(String nameAndCaption,